datadrivers/workshop-terraform/docs/components.markdown

 ---

 `terraform validate` - The command validates the syntax and arguments of the Terraform configuration files in a directory, including argument and attribute names and types for resources and modules.
 The plan and apply commands automatically validate a conf

-## Configuration code

-Code in the Terraform language is stored in plain text files with the .tf file extension.
-Terraform always runs in the context of a single root module.
-A complete Terraform configuration consists of a root module and the tree of child modules (which includes the modules called by the root module, any modules called by those modules, etc.).

-## Terraform state

-Terraform must store state about your managed infrastructure and configuration.
-This state is used by Terraform to map real world resources to your configuration, keep track of metadata, and to improve performance for large infrastructures.

-It can be stored in different backends <https://www.terraform.io/language/settings/backends>

-## Providers / plugins

-Each provider adds a set of resource types and/or data sources that Terraform can manage.

-Every resource type is implemented by a provider; without providers, Terraform can't manage any kind of infrastructure.

-Most providers configure a specific infrastructure platform (either cloud or self-hosted).
-Providers can also offer local utilities for tasks like generating random numbers for unique resource names.

-Each provider has its own documentation, describing its resource types and their arguments.
-The [Terraform Registry](https://registry.terraform.io/browse/providers){:target="_blank"} includes documentation for a wide range of providers developed by HashiCorp, third-party vendors, and our Terraform community.
-Use the "Documentation" link in a provider's header to browse its documentation.